What is the Dropbox referral program?

-If you have a Dropbox Basic account, each referral gets you an extra 500 megabytes (that's half a gigabyte) of memory storage space, while a referral from a Dropbox Pro account will get you a full extra gigabyte of memory storage space.
+If you have a Dropbox Basic account, each referral gets you an extra 500 megabytes (that’s half a gigabyte) of memory storage space, while a referral from a Dropbox Pro account will get you a full extra gigabyte of memory storage space.
 This bonus applies to the first 32 people whom you refer to Dropbox, so Dropbox Basic users can earn a total of 16 extra gigabytes of memory storage space, while Dropbox Pro users can earn a total of 32 extra gigabytes.
-This is in addition to any other free memory storage space that you may have earned through methods outlined in the How Can I Get More Space? help page on Dropbox's website.
+This is in addition to any other free memory storage space that you may have earned through methods outlined in the Get More Space on a Dropbox Basic Account help page on Dropbox’s website.

 Oh, and we should mention one more thing.
 If one of your friends successfully completes the Dropbox referral process, it counts as if they had referred someone to Dropbox themselves, so they get the memory storage capacity bonus, too!
 This is, of course, based on which pricing plan they picked: an extra 500 megabytes for a Dropbox Basic account, or a full extra gigabyte for a Dropbox Pro account.

 Go to www.dropbox.com in your web browser and log in.